Blog

 Read more

-Google Forms File Upload: Limitations and Better Alternatives
+Google Forms File Upload: Limits and Better Alternatives

 Google Forms can collect files, but the Google account requirement kills it for external use.
 Here's what actually limits you and what to use instead.